aws-samples/amazon-connect-migration-utilities/README.md

 - Replaces the source account number with the ${AWS::AccountId}
 - Replaces the source Connect Instance Id with ${ConnectInstanceID}
+- Allows you to map source phone number references to phone numbers in the destination.
 - Replaces references in TransferToFlow to the correct destination references
+- Connect does not allow you to delete a contact flow.
+When a stack is deleted, CFNCreateContactFlow renames the contact flow to ZZZZ_Deleted_{contact flow name} and appends 8 random letters to the end.

 ### Using the CFNConnectAssociateLambda custom resource